18F/data-act-pilot/docs/HOWTO.md

 ### File is of incorrect type

-The broker checks the format of each file you upload to make sure
+The broker checks the format of each file you upload to make sure:
-* it's a .csv, and
+* It's a .csv.
-* the column names are correct (order of columns doesn't matter)
+* The column names are correct (order of columns doesn't matter).

 If there's a file format problem, you'll see the _file is of incorrect type_ message.